 For many people seeking full-time work, the kiwifruit industry does not appeal because full-time work is not available all year.
-Kiwifruit pickers and packers are also on casual contracts, meaning they do not get paid when work stops.
-Their income is hampered by wet weather and during other hold ups in the supply chain.
 More consistent employment options in other industries, such as hospitality and construction, are often deemed more attractive.

 There is also a very short window - a matter of days or weeks - for picking kiwifruit before winter weather takes hold.
-New Zealand's \$2.1 billion kiwifruit industry is centred around the Zespri brand being associated with high quality fruit.
+New Zealand's \$2.6 billion kiwifruit industry is centred around the Zespri brand being associated with high quality fruit.
 If kiwifruit are left on the vine too long, or if they become affected by frosts or hail, the quality changes, and the fruit becomes unsuitable for export.

 This forecast is calculated as a percentage increase upon 2017 volumes and does not take seasonal or storage variables into consideration.
+2017 is an indicator of a normal year.